 A museum of native stone, a mountain of native talent

-The Blowing Rock Art & History Museum (BRAHM) expresses a mission of promoting visual arts, history and the heritage of the mountains through educational programs, exhibitions, and significant permanent collections.
+The BRAHM (Blowing Rock Art & History Museum) expresses a mission of promoting the visual arts and the history and heritage of the mountains through educational programs, exhibitions, and significant permanent collections.